 Is afternoon tea at the Ritz London worth it?

-There’s no doubt that afternoon tea at the Ritz Hotel in London is expensive.
+There’s no doubt that the Ritz London high tea is expensive.
 But it is also special, luxurious and delicious.
 And such a fun thing to do in London.
 Everything I ate and drank was worth it in my opinion.
 The service was fun and not at all stuffy.
 As a solo female traveller I always appreciate it when the waiting staff make an effort to make me feel welcome, and that is exactly how I felt.
 Yes, it did seem like I was in the middle of a carefully choreographed play at some times.
 But it was not intimidating and nor was it snobby or elitist.
-Most of the people dining at my sitting were ordinary people, for whom eating at the Ritz was no doubt a special experience.
+Most of the people dining at my sitting were ordinary people, for whom the Ritz high tea was no doubt a special experience.

 And I think it’s a special experience you should budget to enjoy.
-Don’t be intimidated, or think you aren’t posh enough.
+Don’t be intimidated, or think you aren’t posh enough for high tea at the Ritz London.
 You will be welcomed – and you may even be referred to as “My Lady.”

-Because afternoon tea at the Ritz is expensive, you will want to make sure you save as much as you can on your flights and hotel.
-My friends at Webjet have some fantastic travel packages to help take the pain out of booking your flights and hotels to London.
+Because the Ritz London tea is expensive, you will want to make sure you save as much as you can on your flights and hotel.
+Webjet have some fantastic travel packages to help take the pain out of booking your flights and hotels to London.

 Author’s note: Thanks to Webjet for their financial support in the production of this post.